-Executive Masters in Medical Leadership
+Executive Master in Medical Leadership

 Cass has long been the home of professional leadership.
 With our strong research background in healthcare business intelligence and leadership, we have collaborated with clinicians, healthcare partners and experts to create this bespoke programme.

-The Executive Masters in Medical Leadership (EMML) is a specialised degree that offers advanced leadership training to doctors.
+The Executive Master in Medical Leadership (EMML) is a specialised degree that offers advanced leadership training to doctors.
 The programme develops leaders who can transform healthcare systems in ways that ultimately help people live longer, healthier lives.
 Grounded in research that shows that medical leadership improves healthcare system performance, this degree is distinct in targeting doctors.
 We have structured it in a way to fit into your busy schedule as a doctor, by offering the degree on a part-time, flexible basis.

 Our degree will enable you to realise the Faculty of Medical Leadership and Management’s Leadership and Management Standards for Medical Professionals.
 A key feature of our programme is its dual focus on personal development and research-based conceptual knowledge.
-The aim is to combine Masters-level learning about people, innovation and change in healthcare with your own development as an effective leader in this environment.
+The aim is to combine Master's-level learning about people, innovation and change in healthcare with your own development as an effective leader in this environment.
 In doing so, we will be drawing on Cass Business School’s world-class research capabilities and experience of executive development.